enricosebastian/enricosebastian/README.md

 # hello, world 👀
-I'm Enrico Sebastian Salazar, currently an undergraduate majoring in electronics engineer with a minor in software development.
+I'm Enrico Sebastian Salazar.
+Currently an undergraduate majoring in electronics engineering, and minoring in software development.

-I dabble mostly in web and mobile development, but during my breaks, I end up contemplating whether to download Unity (but never do)
+I dabble mostly in web and mobile apps, but during my breaks, I end up contemplating whether to download Unity (but never do)

 ### 📚 currently learning
 - PHP